Bachelor of Music (Music Education and Pedagogy) Mid-Year Entry

 (ATAR plus any adjustment factors)

 Lowest Selection Rank to receive an offer * Median Selection Rank to receive an offer * Highest Selection Rank to receive an offer * Minimum eligibility score 65 Additional criteria considered Audition required Recent Secondary Education Applicants with recent secondary education are those whose admission is primarily based on the completion of Year 12 within the last two years, however if you completed your secondary education more than two years ago, you may still be able to be considered on the basis of your secondary schooling.
 You must not have completed more than 2 years full time equivalent university study (48 units).
 You must also undertake an audition/interview including an aural/theory test.
 You compete for a place based on your audition score.
-Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Scheme.
+Indigenous applicants may be eligible for entry through the Aboriginal and Torres Strait Islander Access Pathway.
 See Wirltu Yarlu for further information.
 Assumed Knowledge As per relevant specialisation Additional Entry RequirementsAll Bachelor of Music (Music Education & Pedagogy) students applying to the Elder Conservatorium of Music are required to attend an audition/interview.

 The audition/interview will assess each applicant's current skill level and potential for future studies and offers will be made on the basis of the audition/interview score, academic achievement and the Musicianship test.
 The Musicianship test aims to assess the applicant's general level of musicianship, which involves the ability to identify and recognise musical concepts within aural, written and theoretical contexts.